whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 #### ⦿ Questioning everything

 In my early days, whenever I found something that seemed broken to me, I jumped into suggesting ways to fix the problem.
 Looking back, I attribute this to the desire to prove myself to my coworkers.
-With time, I realised that most of these problems were things that were already known and that I needed more context before I could actually contribute in a meaningful way.
+With time, I realised that most of these problems were things that were already known.
+I clearly needed more context before I could actually contribute in a meaningful way.

 I started doing my homework and got a sense of why things worked the way they did. _I questioned almost everything and everyone to get this understanding._ I let people know where I was coming from and how I thought this process of questioning and deliberation was going to help the company (which is a shared goal).
 Approaching the process with a sense of kindness, humility and empathy helped in making the process smooth for me.